Alexinga/E-commerce/README.md

 Kiwi E-commerce

 I created an E-commerce store using React.js, Redux, React Router, TailwindCss, Strapi CMS, Stripe Payment Gateway API.
+I deployed the backend of the site on Heroku and on the frontend I used Netlify.
+Along with cms images I used a provider called Cloudinary

 In the app you are available:
 -Place an Order